China–Israel relations: Uyghurs

 In August 2022, Liu Jianchao warned the Israeli ambassador to China, Irit Ben-Abba, against taking the U.S. position on the persecution of Uyghurs in China.

 Iran

 In 2010, the United Nations Security Council passed Resolution 1929, imposing a fourth round of international sanctions against Iran for its nuclear enrichment program.
 China ultimately supported this resolution, although initially, due to the strong bilateral relations and nuclear cooperation between the China and Iran, China opposed the sanctions.
 According to The New York Times, Israel lobbied for the sanctions by explaining to China the impact of any pre-emptive strike on Iran would have on the world oil supply, and hence on the Chinese economy.

+Twelve-Day War

 In June 2025, China's ambassador to the UN, Fu Cong, condemned Israeli strikes on Iran while Wang Yi referred to Israel's strikes as "unacceptable".
 On 2 July 2025, Israel urged China to pressure Iran to restrain its nuclear ambitions.

+2026 Iran war

+In March 2026, China's foreign ministry condemned Israeli and American strikes on Iran and declared its support for Iran "in defending its sovereignty, security, territorial integrity, and national dignity."